FrancisBanville/ms_interpreting_probabilities/README.md

 because they both depend on trait aggregation.

-The biological feasibility of interactions expresses our degree of belief that there exists at least one combination of phenotypes that could support an interaction if they were to encounter each other, assuming they had enough time to interact.
+The biological feasibility of interactions expresses our degree of belief that there exists at least one combination of phenotypes that could support a specific type of interaction if they were to encounter each other, assuming they had enough time to interact.
 Evaluating this probability is conducted without incorporating the environmental conditions under which they encounter each other into the model.
 It is the complement of the probability $P(F_{i, j} | T_i, T_j)$ of forbidden interactions (i.e., the probability that their traits do not support an interaction), which is based uniquely on biological traits:

 $$P(M_{i, j} | T_i, T_j) = 1 - P(F_{i, j} | T_i, T_j).$$
 {#eq:forbidden}